hello. we’re glad you’re

 securing trade mark and design rights

-information technology and telecommunications
+information technology and IT agreements

 registered trade marks attorney

-committee member, aippi trade marks standing committee
+committee member, aippi trademarks standing committee

-standing committee, commercialisation of intellectual property
+committee member, aippi commercialisation of intellectual property standing committee

 Mark helped Australian manufacturer Borgo Salumi successfully register the logo it has used for 30 years, despite an attempt by Italian multinational food giant AIA Agricola Italiana Alimentare to stop the family business using it.
 When Borgo attempted to register the company’s distinctive star-shaped logo as a trade mark, the Italian food giant argued consumers could mistake the Borgo logo for their familiar Negroni logo, also star shaped.
 The Australian Trade Marks office found consumers could not mistake the two logos because the different business names featured in the logos meaning they were not similar.

 Mark successfully obtained registration of a certified trade mark for this national referral service, without objections from the ACCC or the Australian Trade Marks Office.
 This was a complex matter because the licensing extended to programs in New Zealand, the UK and USA, making the certification process multijurisdictional.
 Mark ensured the rules and procedures for granting certification were protected through copyright in the USA.